 The unit will be structured around PowerPoint presentations.
 Weekly lists of the images shown will be provided, together with information sheets and relevant texts.
 Class discussion is encouraged at all times.
-A tutor-led gallery visit will form part of the unit.
+A tutor-led gallery visit to Tate Britain will form part of the unit.